UoA-eResearch/resbaz/about.md

 ##### Are sessions recorded?

-Sessions will not be recorded.
-This is to maximise attendance and engagement with live events.
+Sessions will not be recorded unless otherwise stated.

 ##### Code of Conduct
 *By attending or contributing to the Research Bazaar, you agree to be bound by the Code of Conduct.*